MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Linux.md

 sudo apt-get install -f
 ```

+> [!NOTE]
-> Please note that `dpkg -i` will fail with unmet dependencies;
+> The `dpkg -i` command fails with unmet dependencies.
-> the next command, `apt-get install -f` resolves these
+> The next command, `apt-get install -f` resolves these issues
-> and then finishes configuring the PowerShell package.
+> then finishes configuring the PowerShell package.

 ### Uninstallation - Ubuntu 14.04